Forget the insight of a lone genius – innovation is an evolving process of trial and error

-In a recent book, one of us (ERS) discusses seven little-known scientists whose partly “wrong ideas” yielded major advances in the hands of others.
+In a 2017 book, one of us (ERS) discusses seven little-known scientists whose partly “wrong ideas” yielded major advances in the hands of others.

 Consider one of those unheralded scientists: John Nicholson, a Cambridge University mathematical physicist working in the 1910s, when atomic theory was in an early stage of development.
 Nicholson postulated the existence of “proto-elements” in outer space.
 Using a fanciful atomic theory, Nicholson estimated the relative weights of his atoms of coronium, nebulium, proto-fluorine and so on.
 By combining different numbers of these alleged proto-atoms, Nicholson could recover the weights of all the elements in the then-known periodic table.
 On a dramatically larger scale, Nicholson could also account for astrophysical details in the Milky Way’s Orion Nebula.

 These successes are all the more noteworthy given the fact that none of Nicholson’s proto-elements actually exist.

 Yet, amid his often wild speculations, Nicholson also proposed that a defining aspect of atoms – what physicists call the angular momentum of their electrons – can have only certain discrete values, or quanta.
 Niels Bohr, the father of modern atomic theory, jumped off from this interesting idea to conceive his now-famous model of the atom.

 What are we to make of this history?
 One might simply conclude that science is a collective and cumulative enterprise.
 Ideas spread and some scientists are more adept than others at exploiting them.
 That may be true, but there may be a deeper insight to be gleaned.